2026-06-10T21:08:08Z by Showboat 0.6.1

 uv run python docs/demos/_driver.py list

-Beat 1 — the curated Newbery list, as landed (174 entries)
+Beat 2 — going deep on one list: the Newbery winners (174 entries)

 by award class: